 “As you go, make this proclamation: ‘The Kingdom of heaven is at hand” (Mt 10:7).

-Empowered by Jesus, the Apostles were sent to proclaim that the Kingdom of heaven is at hand, that the God of all creation is present in our midst and seeks to restore a relationship with his fallen creatures.
-The Apostles are to continue Jesus’ saving act of restoring and healing humanity’s relationship with God, through word but more so through deed.
+Empowered by Jesus, the Apostles were sent to proclaim that the Kingdom of heaven is at hand, that the God of all creation is present in our midst, and seeks to restore a relationship with his fallen creatures.
+The Apostles are to continue Jesus’ saving act of healing, restoring, and reconciling humanity’s relationship with God, through word but more so in and through deed.

-Salvation was to be experienced through encounter and interaction with individuals.
+Salvation history has been experienced through God’s encounter and interaction with individuals.
+At the appointed time, his Son continued God’s work of salvation.
 The Apostles, followed Jesus who devoted himself to people, “accepting them, receiving them into fellowship with him and granting them forgiveness of sins.
 The power of his affirmation is to be found in his attention to the concrete individual, in particular to the despised, the abused, the sinner, but also involving himself with people in a very personal way… in giving himself away to them” (Gnilka 1997, 111).

 Gnilka, Joachim.
 Jesus of Nazareth: Message and History.
 Massachusetts: Hendrickson Publishers, 1997.